 Monday – Friday: 8:00am – 5:00pm

 Patients with traumatic low back pain or neck pain who might have a fracture or dislocation are more appropriate for an urgent emergency room evaluation initially.

 Sprains are injuries to your ligaments, which help hold the bones of your spine together.
 Strains are injuries to muscles or tendons that connect other muscles to back bones.
 Herniated discs cause sudden lower back pain and sometimes even numbness.
 The pain and numb feeling can extend through your buttocks, down your leg, and – for some people – all the way into the foot.

-Most low back pain is the result of an injury, such as muscle sprains or strains due to sudden movements or poor body mechanics while lifting heavy objects.
-Low back pain can also be the result of certain diseases, such as: cancer of the spinal cord. a ruptured or herniated disc.
+Low back pain may be the result of an injury, such as a muscle sprain or strain due to sudden movements or poor body mechanics while lifting heavy objects.
+Low back pain may also be the result of certain diseases, degenerative changes/arthritis, or a ruptured or herniated disc.

 For minor, common causes of neck pain, try these simple remedies:

 - Apply heat or ice to the painful area.

 - Take over-the-counter pain relievers such as ibuprofen or acetaminophen.